How to build a killer B2B editorial calendar [steps included]

 The team manager will select the topics of the content and establish deadlines.
 After they take care of the broadest decisions, they’ll usually defer the specifics to individual team members.

-Responsibilities and skills necessary for a content team leader include the following.
+Responsibilities and skills necessary for a content team leader include the ability to:

 - Create and uphold reasonable deadlines